 To respond quickly and course-correct, you need to gather the right consumer intelligence from the moment of the new launch.
 Sales figures alone are not the answer.
 By the time warning signs are apparent in the financials, it may be too late to respond.

-The information you need might lie in existing data (brand tracking or panel) or it might require a more customised approach, from analysing digital, consumer, and shopper signals to leveraging the agile solutions on Kantar Marketplace.
+The information you need might lie in existing data (brand tracking or panel) or it might require a more customized approach, from analyzing digital, consumer, and shopper signals to leveraging the agile solutions on Kantar Marketplace.
 Which specific insight tools are used, and when, depends on the specific objectives.
 Ensuring a new product succeeds is as much to do with mindset as metrics; it is about staying close to the intended target audience, learning from customer feedback, and applying that learning to achieve innovation success.

 Innovation Guidance Systems deliver insights throughout the launch journey